aofarrel/Dockstore-Dictionary/outputs/output.rst

 ---
 *abbreviation for* Elastic Compute Cloud

-	A backend for cloud computing and cloud storage hosted by Amazon. :ref:`dict Seven Bridges` is an example of a system that runs on an EC2 backend.
+	The cloud computing side of :ref:`dict AWS`.
 When running workflows on these backends, disk size will scale with your workflow requirements automatically.
 EC2 instances allow you to make use of Amazon's :ref:`dict spot instance` feature, which may reduce the cost of running workflows.

-see also :ref:`dict GCP`
 Further reading: `<https://docs.aws.amazon.com/ec2/index.html>`_

 .. updated 2022-05-10